123rand456/site-interim/src/pages/essays/having-courage-of-a-guinea-pig.md

 ### Relevant objections

-#### "BORING PEOPLE FIND OTHERS BORING"

 It's true that sometimes, we might be over presumptuous in holding some kinds of inclinations as superior to others.
 Some people prefer to spend their free time checking social media and getting sad.
 Others prefer to read books [^5].
 Who's to decide which one is interesting/better?
 But I disagree that there are no boring people.
 I don't mean to be binary about this.
 You can be simultaneously boring and unboring.
-People are mercifully, individuals with loves and hates, ambitions and generosity, potential and idlesness all mixed up inside them.
+People are mercifully, individuals with loves and hates,ambitions and generosity, potential and idlesness all mixed up inside them.

 And sometimes, I get stuck in a group conversation with people I don't find interesting.
 The topics, meh.
 The people, meh.
 The vibe, meh.
 I'm meh sometimes too.

-Maybe its age, but I've started giving more conscious thought to my conduct and what the sum of all my choices added up to be.
 Some say that rather than changing from the inside out, you bring the outside in.
+You might have had some of these friendships that I'm about to touch on.
+Or currently, in some of them.

+#### Actively draining friendships

+These are the ones that actually chip away at your self-worth.
+You leave interactions feeling worse about yourself (anxious, small, dismissed).
+They may criticize, compete, gossip, or only reach out when they want something.
+You feel like you’re working during the friendship (managing their moods, overgiving, keeping peace).

+#### Flat friendships

+There's no hostility, but also no spark.
+Conversations feel shallow or repetitive.
+You don’t feel seen in your real self.
+You don’t leave drained, just… indifferent.
+Like you ate a meal that didn’t fill you.

+How do we enjoy our discernment without it tipping into over-critical / guilt-tripping territory:

+#### Shift from moral judgement → noticing patterns

+Instead of labeling someone as “bad” for flaunting or victim energy, note it as a pattern that doesn’t match your values or energy.
+“This doesn’t vibe with me” vs “This person is a bad human.”
+Then, ask: Does noticing this pattern drain me or help me decide where to invest?
+It's healthy if it’s helping you choose where to spend energy.
+But pause and redirect if it’s ruminating or “ranking people” in your head → pause and redirect.

+#### Use curiosity instead of critique

+When someone shows a minor ick, try a mental note: “Interesting, why do they do this?”
+It satisfies your brain’s pattern-recognition without attaching a moral label.
+Example: Someone brags about xyz.
+Instead of “ugh”, it's more “Hmm, they value status differently; I probably won’t connect here.”
+It's like sampling music playlists.
+You’re not supposed to vibe with every track; you’re just testing for rhythm.
+Sometimes you’ll find one song that makes you feel “yes, this is my kind of sound,” and that’s worth waiting for.

+#### Reinforce positive judgment

+When you see green flags, notice and appreciate them explicitly in your mind.
+“This person actually adds warmth / listens / notices small details.”
+This helps you balance critical noticing with positive noticing, so your radar stays constructive, not bitter.

 ## Cities and Circuses

+Is geographical location a key factor when it comes to the kinds of people you experience?
 According to PG, different cities whispers different things to you.
 The kind of conversations you overhear tell you the kinds of people you are around.
 Whether I like it or not, it's hard not to be influenced by those around me.
-When I pay attention to what I do and say, I feel a state of internal division and weakness that sets me further away from a meta goal of mine: **"to live in truth"** — to act diligently towards some well-articulated, defined and temporary end.
-The feeling of alienation when no one around me cares about the same things as I do, is also bitter.
-And I wonder why my consumption of desserts has gone up...

 > A city speaks to you mostly by accident — in things you see through windows, in conversations you
 > overhear.
 It's not something you have to seek out, but something you can't turn off.
 One of the